 This is my version of a morning glory muffin but with all the ingredients that you have sitting around the house!
 Okay, perhaps you don’t have crushed pineapple sitting around!?
-But that’s how these muffins got created, I had leftover pineapple from another recipe that I didn’t know what to do with.
-Next thing you know I’m whipping up a new muffin recipe!
+But that’s how these muffins got created.
+I had leftover pineapple from another recipe that I didn’t know what to do with and the next thing you know I’m whipping up a new muffin recipe!

 What I love about this recipe is how the shredded coconut gives a chewiness to the muffin, while the chopped pecans add a little crunch!
 Meanwhile, the pineapple adds extra moisture and every once in a while you get a sweet little pineapple chunk.
 Every bite has its own profile of flavours!
 The key to this recipe is to keep your pecans, coconut, carrots, and pineapple on the chunkier side.

 If you’re not familiar with making muffins, let me tell you they are super easy to make!
-There’s no need for a mixer or pulling out any fancy appliances, just a few bowls, and a spoon.
+There’s no need for a mixer or pulling out any fancy appliances, just a few bowls and a spoon is all that you will need.
 You’ll need a cheese grater to shred up a carrot though, does that count?

 Always remember not to overmix your batter.
 I’ve said it before and I’ll say it again; the more you mix the batter the denser and tougher the muffin gets!
 Just mix your ingredients until incorporated and stop before you stir that batter one last time!